vedikaS-byte/Analytical-Workflows-Project-Practice/README.md

 <img src="https://eds-214-workflows-reproducibility.github.io/course-materials/interactive/images/Schaefer_etal_2020_fig3.png"/>

 ## Data
-The data is publicly available
+The data is publicly available on the EDI Data Portal and appears as separate files for each sampling site.
+For this analysis,

 # Contents